EmmanuelBeziat/vscode-great-icons/README.md

 Enjoy ☺

+> Wow, slowly but surely getting closer to the 1 million installations.
+I’m proud that ya’ll appreciate my little set.
+Thank you!

 ## How to use

 After installation and activation, you should go in settings (`File` → `Preferences` on Windows, or `Code` → `Preferences` on OSX), choose `File Icon Theme`, and select `VSCode Great Icons`.